 Let’s talk about greenwashing

-According to Investopedia, “Greenwashing is the process of conveying a false impression or providing misleading information about how a company’s products are more environmentally sound [than they actually are].”
+Investopedia says, “Greenwashing is the process of conveying a false impression or providing misleading information about how a company’s products are more environmentally sound [than they are].”

 With the proliferation of ESG investing over the past decade, in particular, standards and regulations have not been able to keep pace, leaving (a lot of) room for abuse and leading to